mavlink/qgc-user-guide/en/FlyView/FlyView.md

    ![Goto confirmation](../../assets/fly/goto.jpg)

-1. When you're ready, drag the slider to start the operation (or click the cross to cancel it).
+1. When you're ready, drag the slider to start the operation (or press the **X** icon to cancel it).

 ### Orbit Location {#orbit}

 After taking off you can specify that you want to orbit a particular location.

-1. Click the map (near the centre of your desired orbit) and select **Orbit at location** on the popup.
+1. Press on the map (near the centre of your desired orbit) and select **Orbit at location** on the popup.

   ![Goto or orbit](../../assets/fly/goto_or_orbit.jpg)